‘I Hate Black People’: San Jose Cop Quits After 10 Pages Of Racist Texts Revealed

 After the investigation, police released 10 pages of text messages from McNamara, some of which refer to the March 2022 shooting of K’aun Green, a young black man who played college football in California.
 According to reports, Green was shot by McNamara while he was trying to help break up a fight near San Jose State University.
 Witnesses say Green had wrestled the gun away from the attacker when he was shot by McNamara.

-In the texts found by police, McNamara allegedly said about the Green shooting, “N—- wanted to carry a gun in the Wild West.
+In the texts found by police, McNamara allegedly said about the Green shooting, “N—r wanted to carry a gun in the Wild West.
 Not on my watch.”

-In another text found in the investigation, McNamara allegedly said of Green’s legal team that they “should all be bowing to me and bringing me gifts since I saved a fellow n—- by making him rich as fuck.”
+In another text found in the investigation, McNamara allegedly said of Green’s legal team that they “should all be bowing to me and bringing me gifts since I saved a fellow n—r by making him rich as f—k.”

-Angel Alexander, Green’s attorney said his client was “shocked and pissed” we he found out about the text messages.
+Angel Alexander, Green’s attorney, said his client was “shocked and pissed” when he found out about the text messages.

 “The one honestly that sticks out the most in my head was this text that said, ‘I hate black people,’ plain and simple,” Alexander told KTVU.
 “To see it in black and white on a piece of paper, there is no guessing or speculation.
 And, you know, the more you read, the worse it gets.”